MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 2. Video consumption cannot be tracked by the platform i.e. lesson will be marked as completed as soon as they clicked on the video irrespective whether they actually watched the video lessons later or not.

-### What is the difference between uploading content v/s linking content from public resources such as YouTube, Microsoft Learn training, etc.?
+### What is the difference between uploading content v/s linking content from public resources such as YouTube, Microsoft Learn, etc.?

 When content is uploaded to our portal, learners get the advantage of features such as offline consumption on mobile app, auto-optimization based on data bandwidth, detailed analytics etc. which are not available for content from external sources.
 Also, external content  are marked as completed once they are opened or redirected.

 > [!NOTE]
-> Video content from YouTube platform will be embedded and render within the application, Other external web links such as Microsoft Learn training and LinkedIn Learning will open in a new browser window.
+> Video content from YouTube platform will be embedded and render within the application, Other external web links such as Microsoft Learn and LinkedIn Learning will open in a new browser window.

 ### How do I show language specific content for a course to the learners?